18-year-old charged in shooting death of teen girl

 MEMPHIS, Tenn. — An 18-year-old has been charged in the shooting death of a teenage girl at a Hickory Hill apartment complex.

 Memphis Police responded to the shooting at the Cedar Run Apartments in Hickory Hill on April 4.
-The 13-year-old victim was found unresponsive.
+The 13-year-old victim, identified as Mary Wallace, was found unresponsive outside an apartment.

 She was pronounced dead at the scene by paramedics.

-Thompson was arrested Wednesday after police located him with several firearms.
+Thompson was booked into the Shelby County Jail on Wednesday after police located him with several firearms.
 Some of them were stolen, police say.

 When taken into custody, Thomspon admitted to police that he killed the teen and stated the murder weapon was one of the firearms found when he was arrested.